anandngn/tmppub/C2_CompViz/Writeup.md

 In the above chart, we have indicated the mAP Precision values obtained across various IOUs as well as various object sizes.
 We oberve clearly that MobileNet performs the best in terms of precision across both IOU as well object size measures.

-While MobileNet far exceeded the other two models in almost all the measures (IOU and object-sizes) we computed, EfficientDet did not do too badly and came in second with some of the meaasures such as 0.50 IOU and for medium-sized objects being in the range of what MobileNet had and can be attributed to it striking a balance between accuracy and computational efficiency.
+While MobileNet far exceeded the other two models in almost all the measures (IOU and object-sizes) we computed, EfficientDet did not do too badly and came in second with some of the meaasures such as 0.50 IOU and for medium-sized objects being in the range of what MobileNet had.

-### Comparison of Training Loss and Validation Loss in each Model
+### Comparison of Training Loss and Validation Loss ( in each Model )
 <table border="0">
 	<tr border="0">
 	<td>